treesinfall

 Main roads are those with the greatest volume of traffic such as Dundas Street, Devonshire Avenue, Huron Street, Norwich Avenue and also streets that have bus routes.

-Collector roads are roads that have less traffic than main roads and generally lead to main roads.
+Collector roads are roads that have less traffic than main roads and generally connect main roads to residential streets.

 Residential roads have much less traffic than main roads and collector roads.